 A thorough analysis will often reveal several favorable defenses that are available under the statutes implicated in the investigation.
 For example, both the Stark Law and the Anti-Kickback statute contain a number of safe-harbor provisions.
 The Stark Law contemplates certain services that fall outside of the “designated health services” covered by the statute’s prohibitions on self-referrals.

-Key Defenses in a Criminal Medicare Fraud Prosecution
+Key Defenses in a Criminal Medicare/Medicaid Fraud Prosecution

 If your situation is such that a criminal case is unavoidable, the government still has the burden of proving your guilt beyond a reasonable doubt.
 This requires securing sufficient evidence to prove that you committed an illegal act and that you did so with criminal intent.